 Linking to the themes of research and policy is – how we measure the positive change in gender equality and our role in it.
 The report Making gender count introduces an evaluation framework that includes gender so that the right questions can be asked at the right time to better integrate gender considerations into practice.

 Part of CSIRO’s efforts in promoting women’s empowerment and gender equality is through opening up training opportunities for female mid-career engineers and scientists.
 We have supported a network of trainees and built an understanding of the impact of their learning opportunities through SDIP, especially any challenges encountered.

 As part of integrating gender into our monitoring and evaluation, we will embark on a learning by doing process to explore and test how gender impacts can be measured and quantified.

-More gender related reports, fact sheets and information are available on the SDIP knowledge products page.
+More gender related reports, fact sheets and information are available on the SDIP publications page.